-Abstract-The relational approach to dependence estimation inevitably entails the necessity of choosing, at least, a sufficiently small relevance subset of training-set objects with which any newly occurring object will have to be compared for estimating its hidden target characteristic.
-If several comparison modalities are tentatively supposed by the observer, a relevance subset of them is to be additionally chosen.
-To avoid multiple training repetitions concerned with the traditional explicit cross-validation when adjusting the appropriate selectivity level, we consider a principle of mentally emulating the cross-validation process on the basis of quite lenient assumptions on the nature's unknown probability distribution having produced the training set.
-We call this principle the hypothetical non-enumerative cross-validation, and show that the classical Akaike Information Criterion is a particular case of it under some especially naïve assumptions.
-The effectiveness of the non-enumerative cross-validation is demonstrated on the wellknown chicken-pieces data set treated from the viewpoint of relational discriminant analysis.
+Abstract- The relational approach to dependency estimation entails the selection of a sufficiently compact 'relevance' subset of training-set objects with which any newly occurring object may be compared in order to estimate its hidden target characteristics.
+If several comparison modalities are available, a 'relevance' subset of these may additionally have to be chosen via an appropriate selection criterion.
+Typically, the level of selectivity will constitute a free parameter, and in traditional approaches, multiple training repetitions would be required to determine this value via crossvalidation.
+To avoid this, we seek to algorithmically emulate the cross-validation process using conservative assumptions as to the nature of the unknown probability distribution that produced the training set.
+We term this approach 'non-enumerative crossvalidation', and demonstrate that the classical Akaike Information Criterion is a specific case of it under naïve assumptions.
+The application of this non-enumerative cross-validation strategy is demonstrated on the standard multikernel data set, "chickenpieces", treated from the perspective of relational discriminant

-Keywords-relational dependence estimation; relevance vector machine; support vector machine; feature selection; selectivity adjustment; Akaike information criterion; hypothetical crossvalidation; non-enumerative model verification
+Keywords- relational dependence estimation; relevance vector machine; support vector machine; feature selection; selectivity adjustment; Akaike information criterion; non-enumerative crossvalidation; non-enumerative model verification